starknetfndn/defispring/backend/README.md

 The project utilizies the following concepts:

-- _round_: Airdrops are organized in various rounds.
-One round can contain any number of airdrops for addresses.
+- _round_: Allocations are organized in various rounds.
+One round can contain any number of allocations for addresses.
 Typically rounds start from 1 but as long as the number is increasing you can start from any (small) number.
 - _root_: Refers to the root of a Merkle tree.
 This root dictates which addresses are eligible for how many tokens.

-## Adding new data for airdrops
+## Adding new data for allocations

-Once you launch the API the project first extracts all of the airdrop information from files.
+Once you launch the API the project first extracts all of the allocation information from files.
 The information is then stored in the program memory, for the API endpoints to utilize.

 The input files should be located in the _./raw_input_ folder.